Angular Momentum Entanglement Mediated By General Relativistic Frame Dragging

 It is worth noting that using angular momentum for gravitational entanglement generation has also been proposed in Ref. \cite{angularmomentum}, where superpositions of high rotational energies and the mass-energy equivalence principle are used to enhance entanglement growth through the Newtonian potential.
 While the latter scheme tests a special relativistic aspect of gravity, our proposal is -- to our knowledge -- the first in testing \textit{general relativistic} effects in quantum mechanics.

-{{\bf Acknowledgements}-- This work was supported by the ERC Synergy Grant HyperQ (Grant No. 856432), the EU project QuMicro (grant no. 01046911) and the DFG via QuantERA project LemaQume (Grant No. 500314265).
-We acknowledge discussions with Julen S. Pedernales, Benjamin A. Stickler and M. O. E. Steiner.
+{{\bf Acknowledgements} -- This work was supported by the ERC Synergy Grant HyperQ (Grant No. 856432), the EU project QuMicro (grant no. 01046911) and the DFG via QuantERA project LemaQume (Grant No. 500314265).
+We acknowledge discussions with Julen S. Pedernales, Benjamin A. Stickler and M. O. E. Steiner. {We are grateful to the anonymous reviewers for the insightful comments which improved the quality of the manuscript.}

 \begin{widetext}